Steve Beuerlein: College career

 Before Beuerlein's senior year, Faust resigned after five seasons.
 The university then hired Minnesota head coach Lou Holtz.
 Beuerlein enjoyed his best statistical season in 1986 under Holtz, throwing for 2211 yards, 13 TDs and 7 INTs.
 In his final collegiate game, Beuerlein threw three second-half touchdowns, helping lead the Irish to an upset over the 17th ranked USC Trojans.
-The win gave Beuerlein a perfect 4-0 record against the Trojans, the only Notre Dame quarterback ever to do so besides Ralph Guglielmi from 1951–1954.
+The win gave Beuerlein a perfect 4–0 record against the Trojans, the only Notre Dame quarterback ever to do so besides Ralph Guglielmi from 1951 to 1954.

-Beuerlein started 39 out of 46 games for the Irish during his four-year career, with a 21-18 record.
+Beuerlein started 39 out of 46 games for the Irish during his four-year career, with a 21–18 record.
 He graduated in 1987 with a degree in American Studies, having broken nearly every passing and total offense record in Notre Dame history.

 Professional career

 Los Angeles Raiders

-Beuerlein was drafted by the Los Angeles Raiders in the fourth round of the 1987 NFL Draft, but suffered a season-ending injury in preseason play.
+Beuerlein was drafted by the Los Angeles Raiders in the fourth round of the 1987 NFL draft, but suffered a season-ending injury in preseason play.

 He made his NFL debut in 1988 under new head coach Mike Shanahan, starting and winning the season opener against the San Diego Chargers 24–13, his first game in Los Angeles Memorial Coliseum since upsetting USC in college two years prior.
 The Raiders would lose Beuerlein's next two starts in close games, including a loss to the crosstown Los Angeles Rams, where Beuerlein threw for 375 yards, then the third-highest total in Raiders history.
 Beurlein was eventually benched for the more experienced Jay Schroeder, who had been acquired from the Washington Redskins only one day before the season opener.
 Beuerlein came off the bench for Schroeder twice before regaining the starting job, losing it again near the end of the season.
 The Raiders finished third in the AFC West division, with a record of 7–9.

 In 1989, Schroeder was named the starter.
 After a 1–3 start, Shanahan was fired.
 Under new coach Art Shell, Beuerlein started the final six games after a three-interception outing by Schroeder in a Week 10 loss to San Diego, winning the Raiders' starting job.
 The Raiders finished 8–8 for another third-place finish in the AFC West.

 Going into the 1990 season, Beuerlein was to be the lowest-paid starting QB in the league, at a salary of $140,000.
 This led to a contract dispute and holdout, and although he eventually signed before the start of the season, the holdout angered Raiders owner Al Davis, who refused to allow the Raiders' coaches to play Beuerlein.
 Schroeder was handed the starting job with Vince Evans as the backup, and Beuerlein was held inactive for every game.
 To compound matters for Beuerlein, the Raiders finished 12–4, and advanced all the way to the AFC title game.